toddkitta/CortanaIntelligenceSuiteWorkshopManual/02 Exercise 2 - Setup Azure Data Factory.md

 ## Get out of Jail Free

 If, for whatever reason, you cannot complete this lab whether due to time contraints or if you are not able to troubleshoot an issue, we have created a "get out of jail free" exercise.
-If you wish to use this exercise at any time, please proceed to the [Appendix B](10 Appendix B - Alternative to Data Factory Exercises.md).
+If you wish to use this exercise at any time, please proceed to [Appendix B](10 Appendix B - Alternative to Data Factory Exercises.md).
 Please note that using this exercise will let you surpass all of the Azure Data Factory exercises.
 After completing Appendix B, you can continue to [Exercise 5](05 Exercise 5 - Summarize Data Using HDInsight Spark.md).

 ## Task 1: Connect to the Lab VM